UnitTestBot/ksmt/docs/custom-expressions.md

     fun <T : KBvSort> mkCustomBvAdd(args: List<KExpr<T>>): CustomBvAddExpr<T> =
         customBvInterner.createIfContextActive {
             CustomBvAddExpr(args, this)
-        }.uncheckedCast() // Unchecked cast is used here because [customBvInterner] has erased sort.
+        }.uncheckedCast() // Unchecked cast is used here because 'customBvInterner' has erased sort.
 }
 ```

-### Misc: wrappers
+## Misc: wrappers

-Since it is required to eliminate all our custom expressions
-before interaction with any KSMT feature,
+Since it is required to eliminate all the custom expressions before interacting with any KSMT feature,
 it is convenient to create wrappers.

 For example, we can wrap `KSolver` and eliminate custom expressions on each query.